blocknative/web3-onboard/packages/injected/README.md

 })
 ```

-Or you may want to only exclude the 'Detected Wallet' on a select few platforms:
+Or you may want to only filter the 'Detected Wallet' on a select few platforms:

 ```javascript
 import Onboard from '@bn-onboard/core'